jsok/hiera-vault/README.md

     secret/...
     secret/common

-Additionally, the third argument to the hiera functions, the `override` parameter, is supported.
+With the third argument to the hiera functions, the `override` parameter, the call

-For example, the call:

-    $val_of_thekey = hiera('thekey', 'thedefault', 'override_path/look_here_first')
+    $val = hiera('thekey', 'thedefault', 'override_path/look_here_first')

 will result in lookups through the following paths in vault: